SAMM — SecuryTik Active Mikrotik

 PPPoE / Hotspot details & Firewall — pools, profiles, lease

-times, plus the firewall & NAT rules.
+times, the firewall & NAT rules, and an optional Expired pool & internet

 Review & push — see the exact list of commands that will be